June Beekeeping UK – Honey Flow, Supers and Swarm Checks

 - Record exactly when queen cells were seen and what actions you took; this helps you interpret what you see at the next inspection.

 If queen cells are missed and a swarm leaves, carefully assess the brood and remaining queen cells to understand what has happened.
 Good records make this process much easier.
+If colonies are still showing swarm pressure, review swarm prevention.
+If you have already carried out a split or artificial swarm, move on to after a split and Virgin Queen Timeline to understand what should happen next.

 Managing the Honey Flow and Supers